 Why is face oil more expensive than lotion?

-Creams are composed principally of wax, water, fillers, and preservatives, with a small dash of an oil thrown in to make it sound like you’re getting something for your money.
+Conventional creams are composed principally of wax, water, fillers, and preservatives, with a small dash of oil thrown in to make it sound like you’re getting something for your money.
 Oil blends, on the other hand, are made up of only therapeutic ingredients—nothing else.
 The oils are, understandably, more expensive than wax and water.
 But when you compare the quantity of beneficial ingredients you’re getting in an oil blend vs. a cream, the oil blend works out to be a much better value.